 student to faculty ratio

-women in the freshmen class #WashU20
+women in the first-year class #WashU20

 of undergraduate students pursue a second major